 In this case, it is necessary to enclose documentation about the birth (including time and place) as well as proof of motherhood.

 You can find a list of Matični ured offices here.
+Pick a county on the right side of the page and find the city that you need.
 As a rule, you should visit the one closest to your address.

 Registration of the birth to the Matica rođenih (Book of birth)